cf73/idisaved2/content/collections/pages/theoretics.md

     content:
       -
         type: text
-        text: 'An overview of underlying principles gleaned from the complexities in Practics, Poetics, Toetics and Didactics, and what they have in common.
+        text: 'An overview of underlying principles gleaned from the complexities in the practices of Practics, Poetics, Toetics and Didactics, and what they have in common.
 Although usually abstract in appearance THEORY de-mystifies the complex by classifying principles in action and demonstrating interrelations.'
 updated_by: a726f1e0-85b0-48e3-939b-db6b8482c1d0
-updated_at: 1675187309
+updated_at: 1678213427
 intro_movie: 23theo2-2.0s.m4v
 ---